jensennhu/jensennhu.github.io/_posts/2020-09-14-COVID19_Email_Report.md

 ---
 layout: post
-title: *DRAFT*- Automated email reporting during the COVID-19 Pandemic (August 2020 - Present)
+title: #DRAFT# Automated email reporting during the COVID-19 Pandemic (August 2020 - Present)
 ---

 Aim: Reduce anxiety, stress, and misinformation during the COVID-19 pandemic by providing consistent reporting in an easily digestible and accessible format.
 Take in feedback from end-users/consumers, identify areas of improvement.